The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

-This issue can be mitigated at some level by obtaining high-resolution imaging of these systems to limit the parameter space in which relatively bright nearby stars can evade seeing-limited detection.
-Occasional monitoring of potential candidate transits with ground- or space-based telescopes with considerably higher pixel scales, in order to remove neighboring stars from the observed aperture, would also provide a benefit over large photometric surveys themselves.
+This issue can be mitigated at some level by obtaining high-resolution imaging of these systems to limit the parameter space in which relatively bright nearby stars can evade seeing-limited detection \citep[e.g.,][]{Law2014, Baranec2016, Ziegler2017}.
+In order to remove neighboring stars from the observed aperture, occasional monitoring of potential candidate transits with ground- or space-based telescopes with considerably higher pixel scales provides a benefit over large photometric surveys themselves.
+This sort of analysis (from the ground) is a common component of \TESS{} candidate validation efforts \citep[e.g.,][]{Wells2021, Schanche2022, Delrez2022, Gan2022_TOI530b, Gan2022_TOI2136b}.
 An even more promising route would be to use the existence of transit depth variations in concert with other proxies of stellar activity indicators.
-For example, spectroscopic surveys that measured chromospheric activity indicators would be beneficial in enabling inference of whether potential transit duration variations are due to the target star or chance brightening of a secondary star in the aperture.
+For example, measurements of chromospheric activity indicators \citep[e.g.,][]{Baliunas-95} could shed light on whether potential transit duration variations are due to the target star or some chance brightening of another star in the aperture.